aws-samples/circuit-breaker-netcore-blog/README.md

 -	Access to the following AWS services: AWS Lambda, AWS Step Functions, and Amazon DynamoDB
 -	.NET 6.0 SDK installed
 -	JetBrains Rider or Microsoft Visual Studio 2017 or later (or Visual Studio Code)
+-   To work with the AWS CDK, you must have an AWS account and credentials and have installed Node.js and the AWS CDK Toolkit

 ## Deploy using SAM